Can AI Relate: Testing Large Language Model Response for Mental Health Support: Bias Mitigation

 \section{Bias Mitigation}

-We find that explicitly instructing LLMs to use demographic attributes in response (MHF-2, MHF-3) can effectively alleviate bias.
-This is the only prompt context in Figure \ref{tab:gpt4_results} for which we found no negative statistically significant difference in empathy across subgroups for GPT-4 and Mental-LLaMa.
+We find that explicitly instructing LLMs to use demographic attributes in response (MHF-2, MHF-3) can effectively alleviate bias depending on the model.
+The MHF-3 prompt context in Figure \ref{tab:gpt4_results} is the only one for which we found no statistically significant difference in empathy across subgroups for GPT-4 (see Figures \ref{tab:gpt4_results}a, \ref{tab:gpt4_results}d and \ref{tab:gpt4_results}g).
+However, results are more mixed for GPT-3.5 and Mental-LLaMA.
+In particular see Figure \ref{tab:gpt4_results}i, where results are not significantly different for all subgroups with MHF-2, however they are for both MHF-2 and MHF-3 with GPT-3.5 in Figure \ref{tab:gpt4_results}h.
 There is some precedent for this explicit direction in human cognition, with prior studies finding that explicit racial priming can counteract implicit bias and encourage fairness \cite{gettingexplicit}, though explicit direction is not always effective with humans compared to implicit priming \cite{Huber2008TestingTI}.
+Future work can explore whether there exists a more universally fair prompt context.